spacemeshos/go-spacemesh/docs/testing.md

 - TBD - travis builds and tests

 ### Custom node tests
-- Node is independant of app so you should be able to create custom p2p tests.
+- Node is designed to be independant of app so you should be able to create custom p2p tests.
-See p2p_test.go
+See swarm_test.go